Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

 The Dashboard and Deep-Dive Analysis shows following Insights:

-+ Attrition is not evenly distributed across departments or roles.
-Sales exhibits the highest attrition rate, followed by Human Resources and Technology.
++ Attrition is not evenly distributed across departments or roles. **Sales exhibits the highest attrition rate, followed by Human Resources and Technology**.
 This departmental pattern is mirrored at the job-role level, where Sales Representatives experience the highest attrition, followed by recruiters and technical roles such as data scientists.

-+ While Sales has the highest absolute attrition, attrition risk relative to department size is highest in HR, followed by Technology and Sales.
++ **While Sales has the highest absolute attrition, attrition risk relative to department size is highest in HR**, followed by Technology and Sales.
 This suggests that smaller departments may face proportionally greater retention challenges.

-+ Attrition trends over time show significant year-to-year volatility, with no consistent upward or downward pattern.
++ **Attrition trends over time show significant year-to-year volatility, with no consistent upward or downward pattern**.
 This indicates that attrition is likely driven by multiple structural and behavioral factors rather than a single long-term trend.

-+ Demographically, younger employees (under 30) and employees with shorter tenure (0–1 years and 2–5 years) are significantly more likely to leave the organization, highlighting early-career retention as a key challenge.
++ Demographically, **younger employees (under 30) and employees with shorter tenure (0–1 years and 2–5 years) are significantly more likely to leave the organization**, highlighting early-career retention as a key challenge.

-+ Performance and satisfaction play a critical role in attrition behavior.
-Employees at both performance extremes—those rated “Above and Beyond” as well as those “Needing Improvement”—exhibit higher attrition.
-From a satisfaction standpoint, very dissatisfied employees are the most likely to leave.
++ Performance and satisfaction play a critical role in attrition behavior. **Employees at both performance extremes—those rated “Above and Beyond” as well as those “Needing Improvement”—exhibit higher attrition**. **From a satisfaction standpoint, very dissatisfied employees are the most likely to leave**.

-+ When performance and satisfaction are analyzed together, the highest attrition occurs among employees with low satisfaction and low performance, followed by high satisfaction–low performance and low satisfaction–high performance groups.
++ **When performance and satisfaction are analyzed together, the highest attrition occurs among employees with low satisfaction and low performance, followed by high satisfaction–low performance and low satisfaction–high performance groups**.
 Employees with high satisfaction and high performance show the lowest attrition, reinforcing the combined importance of engagement and effectiveness.

-+ Additionally, operational factors such as overtime, frequent business travel, and lower salary levels show a strong association with higher attrition, suggesting that workload intensity and compensation competitiveness are key retention drivers.
++ Additionally, **operational factors such as overtime, frequent business travel, and lower salary levels show a strong association with higher attrition**, suggesting that workload intensity and compensation competitiveness are key retention drivers.

 ### Performance Insights: ###